What Types of Plants Do Ladybugs Lay Eggs on?

 Additionally, the squashes provide ladybugs with a place to feed and breed.
 The large size of the squash fruits allows plenty of room for adult ladybugs to congregate and breed in relative safety.

 Overall, squash is an ideal plant for ladybugs to lay their eggs on.
-It provides essential nutrients for the larvae, protection from predators, and plenty of room for adults to congregate and breed.
+It provides essential nutrients for the larvae, protection from predators, and ample room for adults to congregate and breed.

 If you’re looking for a place for ladybugs to lay their eggs, consider planting some squash!